tweag/ormolu/DESIGN.md

 from the same upstream problems.
-I haven't studied the transformations it performs, but it looks like it transforms the parsed source code partially by manipulating AST and partially by manipulating raw text (e.g. to drop trailing whitspace from each line).
+I haven't studied the transformations it performs, but it looks like it transforms the parsed source code partially by manipulating AST and partially by manipulating raw text (e.g. to drop trailing whitespace from each line).
 CPP Macros are just filtered out silently as a preprocessing step before feeding the code to `haskell-src-exts`.